-- 1. Emphasizing high academic standards, respect, patriotism, and courtesy: - Students develop a deep understanding, mastery, and application of important concepts that propel inquisitive life-long learning and reach high levels of academic achievement - Provide a school model where students acquire and practice a range of essential skills that are California standards based - Use the best instructional practices that meet the varied needs of all students - Align instruction to the rigor of the content standards - Teach reading comprehension through expository text, such as social studies and science - Utilize and monitor a program of character education that emphasizes respect, responsibility, and citizenship - Provide a program fostering patriotism, where students are encouraged to develop positive attitudes towards learning, the environment, and other people - 2.
-Providing a structured environment conducive to learning: - Use classroom management techniques and student study skills that lead to student success - Utilize Student Study Team to identify and intervene early for at-risk students - Provide immediate response to intervention - Maximize student academic learning time by actively engaging students in standards based bell-to-bell instruction - 3.
-Expecting active parent participation and support of school policies and programs:
+- 1. Emphasizing high academic standards, respect, patriotism, and courtesy: - Students develop a deep understanding, mastery, and application of important concepts that propel inquisitive life-long learning and reach high levels of academic achievement - Provide a school model where students acquire and practice a range of essential skills that are California standards based - Use the best instructional practices that meet the varied needs of all students (see Element One, Section P, 2 - Instructional Methodology-Research-Based Strategies) - Align instruction to the rigor of the content standards - Teach reading comprehension through expository text, such as social studies and science - Utilize and monitor a program of character education (i.e., Chick-Fil-A Core Essentials for students in grades K-5; and Character Counts for students in Grades 6-8, see Appendix R) that emphasizes respect, responsibility, and citizenship - Provide a program fostering patriotism where students are encouraged to develop positive attitudes towards learning, the environment, and other people.
+Patriotism is continually fostered through daily patriotic exercises, which include reciting the Pledge of Allegiance and the singing of patriotic and traditional songs that are sung on a monthly basis.
+Additionally, at the beginning of each week, a school-wide assembly is held and a pre-selected student leads the student body in the Pledge of Allegiance followed by the songs of the month.
+Throughout the year, patriotic holidays and special events are celebrated and/or acknowledged during monthly student programs or the weekly Monday.
+Morning Assembly.
+Patriotic songs of the month have included "The Star-Spangled Banner", "America The Beautiful", "God Bless America", "It's A Grand Old Flag", etc. (i.e., ASB presented information on